5 Rules for responding to customer feedback

 If they are asking for more features, reach out to them to understand more.
 If the product is in its early stages, get on a call or meet them for a coffee.
 An engaged user is the best promoter your product can utilize to reach more people.

-5. Thank them for the feedback
+5. Thank them for the feedback#5-thank-them-for-the-feedback

 Feedback is a great source of knowledge which improves your business and customer satisfaction.
 You can also use automated tools in case of appreciating feedback in large number but make sure you appreciate every single customer feedback.